Pain · Procurement

 Foreign suppliers get sorted before the demo.
 The first file has to answer category, proof, support, risk, and next step in the order the US buyer expects.

-Read the enterprise evaluator answer
+Evaluate the enterprise evaluator answer

 Frequently asked.

-Because the US buyer is reading for a different document.
+Because the US buyer is scoring for a different document.
 The German quote names the product, the unit price, the lead time, and the standard terms.
 The US buyer expects a fixed total price in USD, a named US application engineer, a US warranty clause, US payment terms in net days, and a defined liability cap.
-Those fields do not appear, so the buyer sorts the document as not-procurement-ready and asks for a different version.
+Those fields do not appear, so the buyer sorts the document as not-procurement-fit and asks for a different version.
 Right product, right price, wrong shape.

 On its own, no. A US sales head selling inside a German quote document inherits the same mismatch and burns out at 12 to 18 months.
 The fix is upstream of the seat.
 Rebuild the quote shape, the warranty clause, the payment terms, the named US application contact, and the liability cap.
-Then the seat has a document the procurement reader accepts and the close cycle compresses by months.
+Then the seat has a document the procurement buyer accepts and the close cycle compresses by months.

 No. The German market keeps its quote shape, its EXW and FOB defaults, its standard payment terms, and its Stundensatz framing.
 The US-facing quote sits on a separate document line with USD totals, US warranty, US payment terms, and a named US application contact.
-The firm runs two quote shapes, one per market.
+GMA runs two quote shapes, one per market.

 Inquiry through the contact form and a fit conversation.
 Share the current US quote template, two recent stalled US quotes, the equivalent German quote, and the US sales-call notes attached to those threads.
 Response within one business day.